Optimal Estimator Design and Properties Analysis for Interconnected Systems with Asymmetric Information Structure: Boundedness analysis of expected error covariance

 Note that $\ve(P_{t})$ depends on $\lambda_{1},~\lambda_{2}$.
 It is known that if the delay occurs with a bigger probability, then the estimation performance gets worse.
 This means that $\ve(P_{t})$ is monotone increasing with respect to $\lambda_{1},~\lambda_{2}$.
 Additionally, if $\lambda_{1},~\lambda_{2}$ are big enough, $\ve(P_{t})$ may became unbounded when the time goes to infinity.
 The above discussions are concluded as follows.

 \begin{lemma} Consider \eqref{zv11}.
-For a fixed $\lambda_{1}$, if $\lim\limits_{t\rightarrow\infty}\ve(P_{t})$ is unbounded for $\lambda_{2}=1$, but bounded for $\lambda_{2}=0$, then there exists a critical probability $\lambda_{2}^{c}$ such that $\lim\limits_{t\rightarrow\infty}\ve(P_{t})$ is bounded for $\lambda_{2}\leq\lambda_{2}^{c}$, and unbounded for $\lambda_{2}>\lambda_{2}^{c}$.
-Also, for a fixed $\lambda_{2}$, we have the similar results to $\lambda_{1}$. \end{lemma} \begin{IEEEproof} See appendix \ref{app2}. \end{IEEEproof}
+For a fixed $\lambda_{1}$, if $\lim\limits_{t\rightarrow\infty}\ve(P_{t})$ is unbounded for $\lambda_{2}=1$, but bounded for $\lambda_{2}=0$, then there exists a critical probability $\lambda_{2,c}$ such that $\lim\limits_{t\rightarrow\infty}\ve(P_{t})$ is bounded for $\lambda_{2}\leq\lambda_{2,c}$, and unbounded for $\lambda_{2}>\lambda_{2,c}$.
+Also, for a fixed $\lambda_{2}$, we have the similar results to $\lambda_{1}$. \end{lemma} \begin{IEEEproof} See appendix. \end{IEEEproof}

-Due to that the accurate critical probability of delay is not easy to obtain, the lower and upper bounds of the critical probability may be useful.
+Since the accurate critical probability of delay is not easy to obtain, the lower and upper bounds of the critical probability may be useful.
 A computation method is provided in the following theorem to compute the lower and upper bounds of the critical probability.
 For ease of notations, we first define

 \begin{theorem} Consider \eqref{zv11}.
-For a fixed $\lambda_{1}$, the critical probability $\lambda_{2}^{c}$ satisfies that if $\lambda_{2}\leq\lambda_{2}^{c}$, $\lim\limits_{t\rightarrow\infty}\ve(P_{t})$ is bounded, otherwise, $\lim\limits_{t\rightarrow\infty}\ve(P_{t})$ is unbounded.
-A lower and upper bound of $\lambda_{2}^{c}$ is obtained, i.e. $\underline{\lambda}_{2}^{c}\leq\lambda_{2}^{c}\leq\bar{\lambda}_{2}^{c}$, where
+For a fixed $\lambda_{1}$, the critical probability $\lambda_{2,c}$ satisfies that if $\lambda_{2}\leq\lambda_{2,c}$, $\lim\limits_{t\rightarrow\infty}\ve(P_{t})$ is bounded, otherwise, $\lim\limits_{t\rightarrow\infty}\ve(P_{t})$ is unbounded.
+A lower and upper bound of $\lambda_{2,c}$ is obtained, i.e. $\underline{\lambda}_{2,c}\leq\lambda_{2,c}\leq\bar{\lambda}_{2,c}$, where